renpy/renpy/sphinx/source/screens.rst

 Multiple showif statements can be grouped together into a single showif/elif/else construct, similiar to an if statement.
-**Unlike the if statement, showif executes all of its blocks, including python code, even if the condition is false.**
+**Unlike the if statement, showif executes all of its blocks, including Python, even if the condition is false.**
 This is because the showif statement needs to create the children that it is hiding.